 The polder model

-One of the secrets, according to Metabolic founder Eva Gladek, lies in the Dutch cultural tradition of intensive planning and collaboration, essential to life in a country where 30% of the land lies below sea level.
+One of the secrets of this land recycling project, according to Metabolic founder Eva Gladek, lies in the Dutch cultural tradition of intensive planning and collaboration, essential to life in a country where 30% of the land lies below sea level.
 “It is the culture of the polder model, where people are used to tackling almost insurmountable challenges by bringing all the relevant stakeholders together into a room and discussing how it could work,” she says.
 “They like to fund research, analyse it, come up with strategies and visions: this is very Dutch, but not very common in most other countries.”